Pfizer MEVPRO Prostate Cancer Clinical Trials

 Participants will receive investigational treatment until radiographic disease progression, unacceptable toxicity, protocol violation, withdrawal, or study termination.
 The length of participation in MEVPRO-2 will vary depending on how well participants tolerate the study treatment or time to disease progression.

-The study includes a 28-day screening period, the treatment period, and a 28 to 35-day safety follow-up.
+The study includes a 28-day screening period, the treatment period, safety follow-up visit that occurs within 28–35 days of treatment discontinuation and the long term follow-up period.
 The treatment period in the study will consist of cycles every 28 days.
-Participants will attend visits every 2 weeks until week 9, then every 4 weeks until week 53, and then every 8 weeks while receiving the study medicine.
+Participants will attend visits every 2 weeks until Week 9, then every 4 weeks until Week 53, and then every 8 weeks while receiving the study medicine.

-Long-term safety follow-up will consist of visits every 12 weeks from the last dose until the study is complete, which may take many years, or until the participant withdraws consent.
+Long-term follow-up will consist of visits every 12 weeks from the safety follow-up visit until the study is complete, which may take many years, or until the participant withdraws consent.

 Participant eligibility